wbteve/Portal/sites/all/modules/smart_paging/README.txt

 5. Disable the "Convert line breaks into HTML (i.e. <br> and <p>)" input filter.
 In replace to this input filter, enable the "Convert line breaks into HTML (i.e. <br> and <p>) for Smart Paging compatibility"
+6. verify that the comment tags <!-- --> are included in "Limit allowed HTML tags" list if it is enabled in input filter Text formats settings.

 Support:
 Please use the issue queue for filing bugs with this module at